-Carbon Capture, Usage and Storage (CCUS) will reduce the risk and cost of the UK’s transition to a low carbon energy system finds this report delivered by the Energy Systems Catapult for the Energy Technologies Institute (ETI).
+Carbon Capture, Usage and Storage (CCUS) will reduce the risk and cost of the UK’s transition to a low carbon energy system, according to this report delivered by the Energy Systems Catapult for the Energy Technologies Institute (ETI).

-Gas power CCUS has low exposure to trade risk and can be developed at scale under existing support mechanisms.
-It can provide anchor loads for CO2 pipelines and stores that serve emerging CCUS clusters, with wider decarbonisation benefits for low carbon industry and hydrogen.
+- Gas power stations with CCUS fitted can provide anchor loads for CO2 pipelines and stores that serve emerging CCUS clusters, unlocking a pathway for CCUS to cut emissions in industry and support hydrogen production.